thomazyazima/thomazyazima.github.io/week-2/4-intermediate-html-css/readme.md

 Answer the above questions in your [my_reflection.md](my_reflection.md) file.

 ## Release 3: Commit and push your changes!
-Make sure you can see all of your changes on your github.io site!
+Push your changes to your phase-0-unit-1 repository.

 ## Release 4: Pseudo Elements (Optional)
 ### a.
 Learn